Baltic Ice Lake: Summary

 At about 16,000 years BP the retreating ice had reached the southern shores of the present Baltic.
 Melt water formed extensive lacustrine systems still visible today in north Russia, Poland and Germany.
 By 14,600 years BP a well defined Baltic Ice Lake had come into existence.
 Beyond it only southern Sweden was potentially habitable.
-This area was referred to as an island in Greico-Roman literature as "Scandza" or less specifically as "Scandia", which is generally assumed to be an inadvertent misrepresentation by ancient geographers.
+This area was referred to as an island in Greco-Roman literature as "Scandza" or less specifically as "Scandia", which is generally assumed to be an inadvertent misrepresentation by ancient geographers.
 Southern Sweden was in early historic times, only reachable by water, or when the water froze over.

 The area surrounding the ice lake was relatively barren and human interaction has not been proved but is not impossible.
 As the sediments deposited in the lake were relatively poor in organic matter it is likely that the area of the shore of the lake was less attractive as a food source compared to later bodies of water and did not attract settlements detected later in time by archaeologists.

 There was a drainage event, at an unknown location, by 12,900 cal. years BP. at the latest.

 Around 11,620 cal. years BP, the ice lake discharged as an outburst flood through channels that opened near Billingen in central Sweden until it reached the raising world ocean level.
 There is evidence to back all the possibilities of ice marginal, supraglacial, or subglacial drainage.
 Peak discharge rate was possibly up to 400,000 m3/s.
 The Yoldia Sea phase began shortly afterwards.